sherma

 instructions: >

 You have access to a catalog of skills.
-Given the user's request:
+Here are the available skills:

-2. Call load_skill_md for the most relevant skill.
+1. Call load_skill_md for the most relevant skill from the catalog above.

 - id: plan-and-execute